matyasselmeci/docs/docs/common/registration.md

 1. Submit your changes as a pull request; select "opensciencegrid/topology" as the base repo.
    Provide a descriptive commit message, for example:

-        Updating contact information for the GLOW VO
+        Updating contact information for the GLOW collaboration

 Registering Projects
 --------------------